Eric Jones (climber): Early life

-Raised on a farm near Ruthin in north Wales, he attended Ysgol Brynhyfryd and as a boy was interested in parachuting and skydiving, and later wanted to sign up with the Parachute Regiment.
+Raised on a farm near Ruthin in north Wales, he attended Derwen primary school, transferring at age 11 to Ysgol Brynhyfryd in Ruthin.
+As a boy he was interested in parachuting and skydiving, and later wanted to sign up with the Parachute Regiment.
 However, an earlier injury - a result of a motorbike accident - led to his joining the Military Police whilst on his two-year National Service.

 Jones took up skydiving in 1961 and a year later, at the age of 26, began climbing.
 He climbed extensively in Snowdonia and the Lake District, followed by climbs in Italy.
 He took up solo climbing when his climbing partner became less available, and found that it gave him the freedom to move quicker, though also brought greater risks.

 Exploits

 Leo Dickinson (left) and Eric Jones (right), lecturing in 2019 on their shared adventures.

 In 1969, Jones ascended the Bonatti Pillar on the Dru solo, and in 1971, he was the first person to climb the Central Pillar of Brouillard on the south ridge of Mont Blanc.

 Many of his exploits, such as the Eiger ascent and the Matterhorn ascent, have been filmed by award-winning cameraman Leo Dickinson.
 Jones and Dickinson, with two other climbers, made the first complete film of the Eiger climb in 1970, with Jones' first British solo ascent following in 1981, resulting in the acclaimed film Eiger Solo.

-Dickinson who wrote a book called Filming the Impossible also worked with Jones when he filmed Ice Climbing with Eric Jones in Switzerland.
+Dickinson, who wrote a book called Filming the Impossible, also worked with Jones when he filmed Ice Climbing with Eric Jones in Switzerland.

 Jones was filming Reinhold Messner and Peter Habeler when they made the first ascent of Everest without oxygen in 1978.
 He reached the South Col at 7,900m but did not continue to the summit because of concerns about frostbite.

 Jones worked side by side with Sean Connery on the film Five Days One Summer, where fellow climber Paul Nunn worked as a stunt double for Connery.

 He has been involved in a number of other film productions, from both sides of the camera.